Joseph-Wamui/CloudFormationAssignment/README.md

 7. Set the Auto scaling Group with the following properties:
 - The Auto Scaling Group is named Assignment-AutoScaling-Group.
-- Reference the earlier created Launch Template
+- Reference the earlier created Launch Template, and set '!GetAtt LaunchTemplate.LatestVersionNumber', to ensure that the Auto Scaling Group launches instances according to the latest configuration in the launch template.
 - Scaling configuration: 1 minimum number of instances, 3 maximum number of instances, and 2 number of instances to be maintained by the Auto Scaling Group.
 - VPCZoneIdentifier: The Auto Scaling Group is configured to launch instances in the two public subnets, PublicSubnet1 and Public Subnet2
 - Configure Tags to name the Auto Scaling Group  and set PropagateAtLaunch: true.